shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/resize-ad.md

 ---
-title : Resize Ad
+title: Resize Ad
-description : Learn how this function resizes the iFrame placement for the specified `targetId` after the ad is rendered. ms.custom : seller-tag ms.date: 10/28/2023
+description: Learn how this function resizes the iFrame placement for the specified `targetId` after the ad is rendered. ms.custom: seller-tag ms.date: 10/28/2023
 ---